flightstats/hub/datahub-service/README.md

 ## update a channel

 Some channel metadata can be updated.
-The update format looks much like the channel create format (currently, only ttlMillis, contentSizeKB and peakRequestRateSeconds can be updated).
+The update format looks much like the channel create format (currently, only `ttlMillis`, `contentSizeKB` and `peakRequestRateSeconds` can be updated).
 Each of these fields is optional.
 Attempting to change other fields will result in a 400 error.

-todo - gfm - 1/13/14 - add other fields from ChannelConfiguration

 `PATCH http://deihub/channel/channelname`